RlM100always/The_Aeroplane_Game/README.md

 The game has two levels till now **Easy** and **Hard** .
 Both levels are endless.

-In each level the protagonist submarine **Red October** has to avoid being hunted by enemy submarines and ships and has to shoot the enemys with torpedos and missiles to score.
 The game will over when life becomes zero.

 I will try to add new levels and challenges in the game in near future.